 which white beans should I use?

 Honestly, any kind.
-I used Navy beans which are smaller in size and a firmer texture than Kidney or Canellini.
+I used Navy beans which are smaller in size and have a firmer texture than Kidney or Cannellini.
 So it depends on the texture you prefer.
 My preference for beans is more firm but if you like a creamier bean then go for the white kidney beans instead.
 You absolutely can soak and cook dry beans for this recipe.
+Check out my recipe for cooking dried beans here.
 I just like the convenience of the canned for a quick and easy soup.

 Can I substitute arugula for something else?